redhat-developer/devspaces-chectl/README.md

   --k8spodwaittimeout=k8spodwaittimeout        [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in
                                                milliseconds)

-  --listr-renderer=listr-renderer              [default: default] Listr renderer.
-Can be 'default', 'silent' or
+  --listr-renderer=default|silent|verbose      [default: default] Listr renderer
-                                               'verbose'

-  --os-oauth                                   Enable use of OpenShift credentials to log into Che
+  --os-oauth                                   Enable use of OpenShift credentials to log into CodeReady Workspaces

   --plugin-registry-url=plugin-registry-url    The URL of the external plugin registry.